ietf-wg-acme/acme/draft-ietf-acme-acme.md

 ~~~~~~~~~~

 The server MUST return an error if it cannot fulfill the request as specified,
-and MUST NOT issue a certificate with contents other than those requested.
+and it MUST NOT issue a certificate with contents other than those requested.
 If
 the server requires the request to be modified in a certain way, it should
 indicate the required changes using an appropriate error type and description.